Delfina Restaurant Review, San Francisco

 Wild fennel sausage ($11) with Umbrian lentils and strong pickled onions was also an excellent appetizer.
 The sausage came to us extremely hot and full of fennel flavor while retaining a lean level of healthiness.

-Grilled fresh calamari ($9.25) with warm white bean salad was a great signature dish that tastes as good as it looks.
-The only down side is a little burn scaring on the octopus, and low quantities.
+Grilled fresh calamari ($16) with warm white bean salad is a great signature dish that tastes as good as it looks.
 The beans were delicious and tender.
+Large pieces of squid.

 California King Salmon Crudo | Calabrian chili, Meyer lemon ($13) is a dish that seems to be on most menus around here.
 This version was fantastic and not a bit spicy.
 Top the Tartine bread with this!